publiccodenet/projects/index.md

 # Resources and projects

-Below you can find a set of resources we have developed to support our [codebase stewardship practice](https://publiccode.net/codebase-stewardship/).
-These resources are all openly licensed, so please feel free to reuse them.
-We'd love to hear from you if you do.
+Built when we discovered a need in our own [codebase stewardship practice](https://publiccode.net/codebase-stewardship/), these resources are all openly licensed.
+We'd love to hear how you use these.

 We are also always open for contributions and ideas for improvements.
 We would particularly appreciate contributions to the resources marked with :hammer_and_wrench:.